dylnb/LambdaCalculator/notes/lambdacalc-notes.md

   exercise fails to load with "Expecting a variable, but variables must start with a letter".
 Presumably this is because 'A', 'E', etc. are reserved logical symbols.
 The error message should be more informative.

-* Root node forgets its type in the very last step of reduction in simple-jac.txt second example